telstra/open-kilda/src-java/floodlight-service/floodlight-modules/README.md

 #### How to debug Floodlight component

-In order to run Floodlight in the debug mode, we have to add the following arguments `"-agentlib:jdwp=transport=dt_socket,address=50506,suspend=n,server=y”` when running the app.
+In order to run Floodlight in the debug mode, we have to add the following arguments when run the app:

+`"-agentlib:jdwp=transport=dt_socket, address=50506, suspend=n, server=y”`.

-Particularly in Floodlight we can not do this straight to the Dockerfile since it leads us to entrypoint.sh script.
+Particularly in Floodlight we can not do this straight in the Dockerfile since it leads us to the entrypoint.sh script.
-We have to add the arguments above to the `projectroot/docker/floodlight-modules/entrypoint.sh` file.
+Thus, we have to add the arguments above to the following file:  `projectroot/docker/floodlight-modules/entrypoint.sh`.
-To do so, in this file find `exec java` line under the ```"$1" = 'floodlight’```  condition block.
-In this line add arguments for debug and leave the existing arguments as is.
+To do so, in the entrypoint.sh file find a line with the `exec java`  under the following condition block: ```"$1" = 'floodlight’```  , add the arguments for debug, and leave the existing arguments as they are.
-As result the exec java line should look something like this:
+As a result, the `exec java` line should look something like this:
 ```
 exec java "-agentlib:jdwp=transport=dt_socket,address=50506,suspend=n,server=y" -XX:+PrintFlagsFinal……… the rest arguments….;
 ```
-Then we have to expose a debugging port in docker-compose.tmpl file.
+Then we have to expose a debugging port in the docker-compose.tmpl file.

-Go to `projectroot/confd/templates/docker-compose/docker-compose.tmpl`,
+Go to the docker-compose.tmpl file which is located on the following path:
+`projectroot/confd/templates/docker-compose/docker-compose.tmpl`.

-find floodlight_1 and add a desirable port mapping:`ex: 50506:323232     - (inside:outside)`.
+Find `floodlight_1` and add a desirable port mapping:
+`ex: 50506:323232 -(inside:outside)`.
-In this example, 50506 is the port number that we have pointed for entrypoint.sh file previously, 323232 - port number that we will use to debug.
+In this example, port `50506` is the port number that we previously have pointed in the entrypoint.sh file, and `323232` - is the port number that we will use in order to debug.

-As for the last step we have to stop our container, rebuild image, run new container.
+Next, we have to stop the container, rebuild the image, and run a new container.

-To make sure that we expose our ports, run this command `docker ps | grep floodlight`, it should show us our mapping ports.
+To make sure that we have exposed our ports, run the following command, it should show us our mapping ports:
+`docker ps | grep floodlight`.

+Connect to the container using the following command:
+`docker exec -it floodlight_1(2) bash`,
-Inside the container run `docker exec -it floodlight_1(2) bash`, the entrypoint.sh should contain this argument `"-agentlib:jdwp=transport=dt_socket,address=50506,suspend=n,server=y”`
+Inside the container locate the entrypoint.sh file, it should contain this argument:
+`"-agentlib:jdwp=transport=dt_socket,address=50506,suspend=n,server=y”`.